unit_test_framework

 1 failure(s), 0 error(s)

-A failed test indicates there’s a bug in our arrays.cpp code.
+A failed test indicates there’s a bug in our tutorial.cpp code.
 The tests above caught the bug in slideRight but not the one in flip (recall we mentioned there is a bug in both).
 You’ll need to write more tests to create a thorough testing suite!
 Ideally, you should have enough tests that any reasonable bug will cause at least one test to fail.

 On the other hand, when run against a correct implementation, all of your tests should pass.
 (Otherwise, it would be giving a false positive for detecting a bug.)
 If a test passes on a correct implementation, we call it valid.

-$ ./arrays_tests.exe
+$ ./tutorial_tests.exe

 Running test: test_flip_1